 Since the first students arrived at Trinity, each class year has been identified with one of four class colors.
 Each class receives a banner their freshmen year.
-Your sister class makes the banner and presents it to the class at the first well sing.
+Your sister class makes the banner and presents it to the class at the Cap and Gown Ceremony in September.
 This banner needs to be protected at all costs.
 This banner must be present at all major functions.
 Sister classes: Green and Red, Blue and Gold

 - Class of 2015: Gold

 - Class of 2016: Red

 Each class sponsors specific day during the academic school year.
 Each member of each class chooses a sister prior to class day.
 In the week leading up to senior week your sister will do activities with you.
 You are expected to show your sister support on the day in which they are acknowledged, especially during traditions.